ethereum/remix-project/README.md

 Now point your browser to `index.html` to open the application.

-# To use it as a chrome extension
+## Usage as as Chrome Extension

 Browse to chrome://extensions/

 Make sure 'Developer mode' has been checked.
 Then click 'Load unpacked extension...' to pop up a file-selection dialog.
+Select the `browser-solidity` folder, wherever it is placed on your computer.